Ulbora/ulboracms-installer/README.md

-A generic Node.js application installer.
+Installer for Ulbora CMS.

-This is a CLI tool for installing or updating Node.js applications.
+This installer is available through npm.

-It can be configured to install or update any Node.js application.
+This is a CLI tool that makes installing and updating Ulbora CMS very easy.

 License: GPLv3